alexandragauss/uri-tides-updater/README.md

 # URI Tides Updater

 The plugin updates live water temp and tide prediction data from NOAA.
-Data is pulled from the station at Quonset Point, RI.
+Data is pulled from a station in Narragansett Bay.
 This plugin does not include a graphical display; use [URI Tides](https://github.com/uriweb/uri-tides) for that.

 ## How do I get set up?